Top 5 challenges of building a medical content strategy

 Challenge #3 Proving credibility and authority

 With healthcare professionals being one of the target groups, you can’t afford to make even the slightest mistake when creating the materials for the medical industry.
 Thus, the next challenge of building a powerful medical content strategy is creating content that is not only accessible but also authoritative and highly reliable.
-And as we’ve mentioned, the EBM approach turns your materials into trustworthy, up-to-date materials that go in line with the development of medicine and technology.
+As we’ve mentioned, the EBM approach turns your materials into trustworthy, up-to-date materials that are in line with the current state of medicine and technology.
 But where exactly does the strength of EBM lie?

 No room for mistakes

 The process of preparing an intelligible EBM material of the highest quality includes countless revisions.
-As you aim to deliver a quality message supported by scientific knowledge and, at the same time, familiar to the recipient, you should include additional time in the workflow of your content creation for the extensive process of cross-checks.
-This includes verifying aspects such as: whether the general idea and topic are comprehensively presented, if the article is clear and understandable, if it contains up-to-date information or if the citations were put correctly in the corresponding paragraphs.
+As you aim to deliver a quality message supported by scientific knowledge and, at the same time, familiar to the recipient, you should allocate extra time for the extensive process of cross-checks.
+This includes verifying aspects such as: whether the general idea and topic are comprehensively presented, if the article is clear and understandable, if it contains up-to-date information, or if the citations were put correctly in the corresponding paragraphs.
 Although the EBM approach to medical content writing is a long ride, it is necessary to make your materials reliable and authoritative.

 Challenge #4 Keeping your content consistent

 A powerful medical content strategy should include a variety of content types to capture audience interest from different angles.
-It can include not only articles and ebooks but also videos, infographics, podcasts, testimonials, and many more (as long as the particular content type is tailored to your audience’s preferences).
-According to Xerox, readership rates are 80% higher when their content uses visuals like infographics, charts, color designs, and images [5].
+It can encompass a wide array of formats, ranging from articles and ebooks to videos, infographics, podcasts, testimonials, and beyond.
+The key is to ensure that each content type is carefully tailored to align with your audience's specific preferences and interests.
+According to Xerox, readership rates are 80% higher when their content uses visuals like infographics, charts, color designs, and images [6].
 In this view, the combination of different mediums is also absolutely essential!

-However, marketing content strategy is not just about numbers, trying all mediums and content types simultaneously, or publishing materials one after another just for the sake of having published what you’ve decided.
+However, an effective marketing content strategy goes beyond metrics, the simultaneous use of all mediums and content types, or a continuous stream of publications solely for the sake of meeting predetermined targets.
 Consistency is about keeping your overall message clear, making you relevant, and keeping your audience engaged with a brand.

-Properly asked questions will lead you to the answers concerning your content strategy, a topic list, as well as a tone of voice, and content style.
-To achieve that more efficiently, think about your concept not only materially but also visually.
-Lean on outstanding design, visuals, and illustrations that will bring extra value to your brand as a trustworthy partner.
+Properly asked questions will quickly lead you to the right answers about your content strategy, topic list, as well as tone of voice, and content style.
+Try to think about your concept not only materially but also visually.
+Lean on outstanding design, visuals, and illustrations that will bring extra value to your brand

 Challenge #5 Limited resources